Fabian144/ChasRecipeProject/README.md

 ## The goal 🎯

-The goal of the project was to create a dynamic and accessible website using **Vue.js** and a **REST API**, where the user can browse for recipes as well as leave a rating and comment on each recipe
+The goal of the project was to create a dynamic and accessible website using **Vue.js** and a **REST API**, where the user can browse for recipes as well as leave a rating and comment on each recipe.

 ### Features 🔍
 ---